TheeMattOliver/users-roles-table/README.md

 With more time I would like to

-- improve better keyboard navigability/focus management between dialog and dropdown
+- improve keyboard navigability/focus management between dialog and dropdown
 - implement the "Add User/Role" feature
 - implement "Edit User" feature
 - craft better error handling for server errors